Makster04/All_Data_Engineering/(KEY)KClustering.md

 - **Example:** In the NBA, clustering can group players based on playing style (e.g., shooters, defenders, playmakers), helping teams make better recruitment and game strategy decisions.

 **How can you determine if they're similar?**: The closer two points are, the more similar they are.
 It is useful to make a distinction between hierarchical and nonhierarchical clustering algorithms:
+**Agglomerative Hierarchical:**
-- **Agglomerative Hierarchical:** It starts with **n** clusters (where n is the number of observations, so each ovservation is a cluster) --> then combines the two most similar clusters combines the next two most similar cluster, and continues.
+1. It starts with **n** clusters (where n is the number of observations, so each ovservation is a cluster) -->
+2. Then combines the two most similar clusters combines
+3. Then combines the next two most similar cluster, and continues.
+*(A divise one does the exact oppoiste going from 1 to n clusters)*

+**Agglomerative Nonhierarchical**
+1. Chooses **k** intitial cluster (Refers to k starting points, centroids, chosen in k-mean clustering to begin grouping data points) and reassign

+You basically try to group data together without knowing what actual cluster/classes are.

 ---